Updated June 2026

 • Ask about their process: Legitimate buyers use standard FAR/BAR Florida contracts and reputable title companies.

-• Request proof of funds: Real cash buyers can show bank statements or LOC proving they have capital.
+• Request bank documentation: Real cash buyers can usually show bank statements or a line of credit documenting available capital.

 • Meet them in person: Reputable buyers will walk through your property and explain their offer.